BrisbaneITCrowd/CPT110-A2/raspberryPi.md

 **How will this affect you?**

-As a business manager I can see the potential for switching over to these current trends and technologies and the benefits that would result.
+As a business manager, I can see the potential for switching over to these current trends and technologies and the benefits that would result.

 What would be different for me is that I wouldn’t have to supply every staff member with either laptops or expensive smartphones as they could take the Raspberry pi home or even out on jobs.